 Runner-up for Beginners: Coinbase Digital Currency Exchange

-What really makes Coinbase stand out, especially for beginners, is how easy it is to use.
-The layout is clean and straightforward, the sign-up process is quick, and they accept a bunch of different deposit methods.
-I’ve heard from people who had zero crypto experience and still managed to open an account and make their first purchase in under five minutes—it’s really that beginner-friendly.
-Everything’s clearly labeled, and buying or selling crypto is just a matter of tapping a couple of buttons.
+What makes Coinbase stand out for beginners is how easy it is to use.
+The layout is clean and straightforward, the sign-up is quick, and they accept lots of deposit methods.
+People with zero crypto experience can open an account and make their first purchase in under five minutes.

 Comparison Table of the Best Crypto Exchanges in the USA